jahidul2004/self-driving-car/readme.md

 # 🚗 Goriber Tesla

-_↑ Replace this with a real screenshot or GIF of your project_

 ---

 Goriber Tesla is a fun mini-project built with **Python** and **Pygame**, where a car automatically drives on a predefined track using pixel color detection logic.